St. Anthony Hospital (Oklahoma City)

-St. Anthony Hospital is a large general hospital located in downtown Oklahoma City, Oklahoma.
+St. Anthony Hospital is a large general hospital located in downtown Oklahoma City, Oklahoma, United States.
 It is the oldest hospital in the state and one of 19 operated by SSM Health, a not-for-profit Roman Catholic care provider.
 St. Anthony Hospital is home to medical and surgical programs providing general acute care services including: cardiology, oncology, neurology, behavioral medicine, surgery, kidney transplantation and other services.
 An advanced structural heart disease program is offered at the affiliated Saints Heart and Vascular Institute.

 History

 St. Anthony Hospital was founded in 1898 by the Sisters of St. Francis who, from their base in Maryville, Missouri, set out to fund their local hospital.
 When they arrived in Oklahoma City they approached the pastor of St. Joseph's Catholic Church to petition the congregation.

 The Sisters were approved to raise funds with the condition that any money raised would go towards opening a hospital in Oklahoma City since the newly established and rapidly growing Oklahoma Territory did not have a hospital and its citizens were dying from lack of care.
 The Sisters agreed, and on August 1, 1898, they opened St. Anthony Hospital in a small house that had twelve beds.

 In 1899, the Sisters moved St. Anthony Hospital to a larger facility with twenty-five patient rooms just outside city limits, where the hospital remains today.